CarmineOptions/carmine-protocol/devnet/dev.md

 Wait until the deploy is done, it will let you know via terminal output.

-All the necessary env variables are now stored in `_current_vars.env`, you can copy and export them in your working environment.
+All the necessary env variables are now stored in `/devnet/deployed_vars.env`, you can copy and export them in your working environment.

-The current dev net can be accessed at `localhost:80`.
+The current dev net can be accessed at `localhost:5050`.
 To check that the proxy is working, you can run

 ```
 curl localhost/liveness